Saheasy/API-Workshop/readme.md

 - Start an A Cloud Guru AWS Sandbox to grab the secrets
 - Store secrets in both the credentials and in a .env
 - Setup a virtual environment with Python3.9 in your VSCode

-### Enable AdminGuard
-Log into Self Service and enable Admin Guard.
-This will allow you to install AWS CLI.
-You can then proceed to downloading the AWS CLI Package.

 ### Install AWS CLI
 [Amazon's Tutorial on installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)